httptoolkit/frida-interception-and-unpinning/README.md

         Detects unhandled certificate validation failures, and attempts to handle unknown unrecognized cases with auto-generated fallback patches.
 This is more experimental and could be slightly unpredictable, but is very helpful for obfuscated cases, and in general will either fix pinning issues (after one initial failure) or will at least highlight code for further reverse engineering in the Frida log output.
 This script shares some logic with `android-certificate-unpinning.js`, and cannot be used standalone - if you want to use this script, you'll need to include the non-fallback unpinning script too.

+    * `android-disable-root-detection.js`

+        Disables common root detection checks across native and Java layers to prevent detection of rooted Android devices.

+        This script intercepts file system access, shell commands, and package lookups for known root indicators (like `su`, Magisk, and related apps), and fakes key system properties (`ro.secure`, `ro.debuggable`, etc.) to simulate a production environment.

+        It blocks suspicious behavior like file existence checks and shell command execution, helping evade detection in apps using both standard and advanced root checks.

 * `ios/`

     * `ios-connect-hook.js`